dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-create-control.md

 1. In the Wiz portal, navigate to **Explorer > Security Graph**.
 <br/><ins>Expected Result:</ins> The Security Graph page appears.
 2. Click on **FIND Cloud Resource...** and select **Bucket**.
-3. Click + to the right of the bucket to add a condition and select **Data Finding**.
+3. Click **+** to the right of the bucket object to add a condition and select **Data Finding: that alerted on it**.
-4. Click + to the right of the Data Finding and select **Classifer**, select **Equals** and then select the controld you defined in Task 1, such as odl_user_12345-dspmlab-data-classifications-any
+4. Click **+** to the right of the Data Finding and select **Classifer**, select **Equals**, and then select the controld you defined in Task 1, such as *odl_user_12345-dspmlab-data-classifications-any*..
+5. What we see now is all of the buckets where that finding fired.
+We want to see the opposite, so select the eye at the end of the data classifier clause and select **Negate Relation**.
+<br/><ins>Expected Result:</ins> The negated clause reads THAT NOT Has Alerting Data Finding WHERE Classifier equals odl_user_12345-dspmlab-data-classifications-any.
+This change indicates that you want to see any bucket where this classifer did not generate a finding.
+And that is good, but we are not scanning things like database for these finds of files.
+We know that by and large, we care about undstructured data, such as PDFs, Docx, and text files.
+6. To narrow down to buckets that have unstructured data without the finding, let's add the following.
+Next to the Bucket node, click the **+** aggain, and select **Data Store that stored on it**.
+7. Click **+** to the right of the Data Store object and select the Structured equals flag.
+8. We just said that we don't want structured data, so lets set the value of that Structured equals flag to **False**.
+<br/>Let's consider this query now.
+We are finding buckets that have occurences of unstructured data, but they do not hjave any data finding that matches our required classification levels.
+What does that mean?
+It means that we have found a bucket with files probably care about, but none of those files have been tagged using the data classification system our manager wants us to check for.
+So this is a good start.
+Now let's save this as a control so that we can get an issue generated everytime this rule files, so we can see them at a resource level.

-Create the control, click **Save as control**
+9. To create the control, click **Save as control** to the right of the query.
 <br/><ins>Expected Result:</ins> The New Control page appears.

-8. From the Severity dropdown box, select **High**.
+10. From the Severity dropdown box, select **High**.
 While the data sesntivity level is medium, this is a resoruce wide issue.

 4. In the Name box, enter a name for this rule using the following format *\<login-username\>-odl_user_12345-Missing Required Sensitivity Classification
 \* (for example, odl_user_12345-Missing Required Sensitivity Classification